BrBrov/REACT2023Q4/README.md

 ## How to start project:
 1. git clone https://github.com/BrBrov/REACT2023Q4.git
+2. git checkout react-components
-2. npm install
+3. npm install
-3. npm run prepare
+4. npm run prepare

 > If you use linux (Ubuntu, Deian or etc):
 >